How to invest for a living?

-How to beat Labor’s franking proposal
+How to beat Labor’s franking proposal?

-If you are in the fortunate category of being very wealthy, it seems logical to spread out strategies and avoid being hit by any crackdown that becomes the flavour of the day for politicians.
+If you are in the fortunate category of being very wealthy, it seems logical to potentially consider to spread out strategies and avoid being hit by any crackdown that becomes the flavour of the day for politicians.
 This way maybe you can keep a bit under these levels that are deemed as very wealthy and easy targets.
 Strangely though today’s news about franking changes seem to be a grab from the middle class rather than the top end.
 Just highlights the unpredictability!